+FA model

 For stability analysis based on the Finlay-Wilkinson (1963) regression, we use factor-analytic models.
 Since three-way data is available, in principle, such models could be used for the genotype-location effect, the genotype-year effect and the genotype-location-year effect (Piepho and van Eeuwijk, 2002).
 Here, we only consider the three-way effect because this has the largest number of levels.
+The model replaces the sum with a multiplicative model of the form :

+yijk=μ+βri+γtj+Gi+Lj+Yk+GLij+GYik+λiujk+vijk+eijk, (2)

-The model replaces the sum with a multiplicative model of the form , where is a slope for the i-th genotype, is a random latent score for the jk-th environment (location-year combination) and is a residual three-way effect.
+where is a slope for the i-th genotype, is a random latent score for the jk-th environment (location-year combination), is a residual three-way effect and all other terms are defined as in (1).
 The two random effects and are assumed to be independent with variance 1 and , respectively.
+This model is essentially a mixed model version of Finlay-Wilkinson regression, extended to three-way data (Piepho 1998).

+Shukla’s stability variance model

-This model is essentially a mixed model version of Finlay-Wilkinson regression, extended to three-way data (Piepho 1998) (this analysis is still pending; takes a lot of computing time).
-If the regression term is dropped, we obtain a stability variance (Shukla 1972; Piepho 1994) based on the three-way interaction .
+If in (1) GLYijk is replaced with vijk, we obtain a stability variance (Shukla 1972; Piepho 1994) based on the three-way interaction :

-11
+yijk=μ+βri+γtj+Gi+Lj+Yk+LYjk+GLij+GYik+vijk+eijk, (3),

+where all terms are defined as in (1) and (2).

+Modelling variances over time

+So far we always investigated the yield trends by including βri and γtjwith homogeneous variances across ri and tj.
+Yet it may be that the yield variances change over time.
+To investigate the yield variability over time, model (1) may be estimated, assuming varGYik=σGY(k)2, i.e. year-specific genetic variances, in order to investigate the genetic variance over time.
+Similarly, one may also assume varGYik=σGY(i)2 in model (1).
+More generally, the variances of all the interactions can be estimated for each year and/or for each genotype individually.
+The year/genotype specific variances can then be plotted against the calendar year or the registration year of the genotypes.
+Such visualisation shows that the year (or genotype) specific variances, can also be described by a regression on the calendar/registration year.
+This gives rise to describe the variances over time by the following options:

+varGLij=σGL(1)2+riσGL(2)2

+varGYik=σGY(1)2+riσGY(2)2+tjσGY(3)2

+varGYLijk=σGYL(1)2+riσGYL(2)2+tjσGYL(3)2

+where ri and tj are defined as in (1).
+To describe the variances by a linear function as above, the square roots of ri and tj need to be chosen as a covariate in the model.
+Furthermore, one may need to shift the regression covariates ri and tj in order to circumvent convergence problems.
+Here,ri*=ri-rmin .5 , and tj*=tj-tmin .5 were used as covariates.Since this leads to a maximum of five possible regression coefficients involved in modelling varGLij, varGYik and varGYLijk we fitted models with all their 32 possible combinations – ranging from none (i.e. model (1)) to all five regression coefficients in the model.
+We then selected the best model according to the AIC (Akaike Information Criterion).

 Results

-Table 3: Estimates of fixed effects (t ha-1) and variance components (t2 ha-2)
+Table 3: Model (1) estimates of fixed effects (t ha-1) and variance components (t2 ha-2)